blc56/PlanetWoo/docs/sphinx/source/future.rst

 Configurability
 -----------------
 Add in hooks for point label placement: left, right, etc.
+Work out a solution for "Auto" label placement.

 Label Wrap Characters
 ----------------------
 Instead of wrapping on whitespace characters, add the ability to wrap on a list of characters or regex matches.

-TileInfoCache
+Cutters
 -------------
+Add a cutter that uses a spacial (rtree?) index.
+Maybe libspatialindex?
-Add a TileInfoCache that can be used by MultiRenderer to cache tile_info() results for layers which will have identical results.
+Add a CutterCache that can be used by MultiRenderer/Cutter to cache cut() results for layers which have identical features.

 Config file Cleanups
 ---------------------